Reference Guide · April 2026

 Google STTFLAC, WAV, MP3, OGG, WEBM, AMRVaries by tier

-Tools like ScribeForge abstract format handling entirely — upload any supported file and the platform routes it to the Grok STT engine automatically, with no conversion step required on your end.
+Tools like ScribeForge abstract format handling entirely — upload any supported file and the platform routes it to the Grok STT engine automatically, with no API key, no account, and no conversion step required on your end for standard formats.

 Frequently Asked Questions